OmoEsther/Oracle-Tutorial/README.md

         return weatherRequests[requestId];
     }
 }
 ```

 ### Compiling and Deploying the Consumer Contract

 Now let's compile and deploy the `Consumer.sol` contract.
-For the constructor parameter (the off-chain oracle service) use a wallet address that you have the private key.
+For the constructor parameter (the off-chain oracle service) use a wallet address that you have the private key, the fee I used was 0.1 celo i.e. `100000000000000000`.
+So users have to pay a fee of 0.1 celo in order to make a request.

 ![deploying contract](assets/deploy%20contract.gif)

 ## Off-chain Oracle Service